cockroachdb/docs/v22.1/security-reference/scram-sha-256.md

 It is possible to operate a CockroachDB cluster in such a way that it never handles plaintext passwords in any form.
 This prevents the malicious use of stolen credentials, even in case the CockroachDB node is compromised.

-### Requirements for strict isolation
+**Requirements for strict isolation**:

-- Correct handling of plaintext credentials
+- Secure handling of plaintext credentials
 - Configuring your cluster settings
 - Managing users with pre-hashed passwords